+Wilkinson and Wornum became partners in 1810, a relationship which endured until shortly after their factory was burnt to the ground in October 1812.

+Only one formal marriage ceremony for William Southwell has been located, that is to Ann Dowlan [Doland] in Dublin in 1780.

+His sons John and Francis were already born well before this date, so there must have been a previous relationship.

 I think she was either the eldest or youngest of the last wife's.
 Of course her Father was an Irishman.

-- Robert Wornum was foreman to George Wilkinson between 1808- 1810, at the time when Wilkinson had purchased the rights to Southwell's cabinet piano patent of 1807. - Southwell was supervising production of cabinet pianofortes in the Wilkinson workshop; therefore Wornum would certainly have had the opportunity to observe his work and methods. - Wilkinson and Wornum became partners in 1810, a relationship which endured until shortly after their factory was burnt to the ground in October 1812. - Only one formal marriage ceremony for William Southwell has been located, that is to Ann Dowlan [Doland] in Dublin in 1780. - His sons John and Francis were already born well before this date, so there must have been a previous relationship. - Ca. 1798 William Southwell began a relationship with Frances [maiden name unknown], (1783- 1847), mother of another set of his children, including Frances [Southwell] Cripps, but no record of a formal marriage ceremony has been identified. - Frances junior had a slightly older brother, Henry F. and is therefore more likely to have been the eldest daughter rather than eldest child of this union.
+Ca. 1798 William Southwell began a relationship with Frances [maiden name unknown], (1783- 1847), mother of another set of his children, including Frances [Southwell] Cripps, but no record of a formal marriage ceremony has been identified.

+Frances junior had a slightly older brother, Henry F. and is therefore more likely to have been the eldest daughter rather than eldest child of this union.